kutt27/ui-uxdesigns/README.md

 # UI/UX Repository

 Welcome to the UI/UX Repository!
-This repository houses the code and design assets for [your project name].
-It's a [brief description of your project and its purpose].
+This repository houses the code and design assets.

 ## Table of Contents